 Enjoy your life.
 Do more than show your dogs, enjoy them.
 Take time to laugh.
 When I think of Joe I always remember his devotion but most of all his laughter.

-Editor’s Note: Joe was one of our most gifted and uplifting writers.
-Brings to mind a column Joe did on chivalry (see the display below).
-Everyone who knew Joseph Byer would agree that HE defined the word.
+Editor’s Note: Joe was one of our most gifted and uplifting writers, everyone who knew Joseph Byer would agree that HE defined the words.

 TheDogPlace.org for authoritative free DogCare information

 If you breed or show dogs, get your news at TheDogPress.com

 TheJudgesPlace.com especially for Judges, professional and owner handlers.